gigi0318/Swift/README.md

 **Overload methods**

 Swift allows method overloading, its where a class can have multiple methods with the same name but they have different signature.
-Swift resolves the calls with the swifts complier, the complier examies the aviable methods in the classes and supperclasses.
+Swift resolves the calls with the swifts complier, at compile time by examing the method signatures, argument labels and type context.

 https://stackoverflow.com/questions/64525102/swift-how-to-deal-with-method-overloads-where-only-the-return-type-differs-and

 **Important things to remember**

-Swift uses single inheritance but can use multple protocol which behave similar to multiple inhertance. classes are refrence typres while structs are value types methods and properties must use override explicitly
+Swift uses single inheritance but can use multple protocol which behave similar to multiple inhertance.
+Classes are refrence types while structs are value types methods and properties must use override explicitly Structs and enums use static dispatch
+Class methods that can be overridden uses dynamic dispatch

 **References:**